openvinotoolkit/open_model_zoo/demos/README.md

 # Open Model Zoo Demos

-The Open Model Zoo demo applications are console applications that demonstrate how you can use the Inference Engine in your applications to solve specific use-cases.
+The Open Model Zoo demo applications are console applications that provide robust application templates to help you implement specific deep learning scenarios.
+These applications involve increasingly complex processing pipelines that gather analysis data from several models that run inference simultaneously, such as detecting a person in a video stream along with detecting the person's physical attributes, such as age, gender, and emotional state

 For the Intel® Distribution of OpenVINO™ toolkit, the demos are available after installation in the following directory: `<INSTALL_DIR>/deployment_tools/open_model_zoo/demos`.
 The demos can also be obtained from the Open Model Zoo [GitHub repository](https://github.com/openvinotoolkit/open_model_zoo/).